What Is

 "Overshoot Day" is the date each year on which our consumption of resources surpasses Earth's generative budget for that year.

-This scatterplot reveals the relationship between a country's biocapacity and ecological footprint, plotted according to each country's Overshoot Day in 2024.
-(Some countries' ecological demand did not surpass Earth's ability to generate resources, which means they had no Overshoot Day for 2024 and they are not plotted here)
+(Some countries' ecological demand did not surpass Earth's ability to generate resources, which means they had no Overshoot Day for 2024, thus they are not plotted here)

 Overshoot Day As Paradigm